KafScale/platform/comparison.md

 <div class="comparison-hero">
   <h1>KafScale vs Kafka alternatives</h1>
   <p>An honest comparison of Kafka-compatible streaming platforms.
-We highlight the architectural and licensing tradeoffs that matter most—including where KafScale isn't the right fit.</p>
+We highlight the architectural and licensing tradeoffs that matter most, including where KafScale isn't the right fit.</p>
 </div>

 ## License comparison